danieleagle/gitlab-https-docker/README.md

 This repository contains custom Docker files for [GitLab CE](https://gitlab.com/gitlab-org/gitlab-ce).
 Everything is setup to run on HTTPS using a self-signed certificate ([this needs to be created](./README.md#generating-self-signed-certificate)) and includes commonly used features specified as environment variables in the included Docker Compose file.

 Be sure to see the [change log](./CHANGELOG.md) if interested in tracking changes leading to the current release.
+In addition, please refer to [this article](http://danieleagle.com/2017/01/gitlab-ce-with-https-using-docker/) for even more details about this project.

 ## Getting Started

 1. Ensure [Docker Compose](https://docs.docker.com/compose/) is installed along with [Docker Engine](https://docs.docker.com/engine/installation/).

-2. Clone this repository into a the desired location.
+2. Clone this repository into the desired location.

 3. Modify the GitLab CE settings to meet the needs of the particular context.
 These settings are found in the [docker-compose.yml](./docker-compose.yml) file.
 Information on these settings are found below.

 4. [Generate a self-signed certificate](./README.md#generating-a-self-signed-certificate) to use with the GitLab CE instance.

 5. Run the following command (geared toward Linux):

    `sudo docker-compose up -d`